Robolta/Basic-Python-Programs/STYLE.md

 |Non-Constant Variables or Functions|Lowercase, underscores for spaces|`waiting_list` or `generate_primes()`|
 |Classes|Capitalized words, no spaces|`PickupTruck`|

-## Variables

-As a convention, a single numeric argument to a function should be written as `value` rather than a single variable such as `i` or `n` or `x`.

-### Type Hints
+## 2 - Type Hints

-Variables should always make use of type hints.
-In some cases, the `typing` library should be used.
+Type hints specify the type of a variable, parameter, or output of a function/method.
+In some instances, the `typing` library should be used.
+Specifying the type of different parts of your program can give additional clarity to how your program works, improving the overall readability and making it easier for others to use your code.

+Here is an example of typing with a few variables:

 ```py
 from typing import List